 How can we as a society benefit even more from the knowledge that is being developed at our Dutch universities?
 How do you transfer this knowledge into innovations that boost our economy and offer solutions to our major societal challenges?

 We asked scientists – employed at various universities – who are actively working on bringing new inventions to the market.
 What kind of conditions are conducive to this?
 And what are the results of their efforts?
-The first to speak is Professor Maarten Steinbuch, Professor of Systems and Control at the Eindhoven University of Technology four days a week, and an entrepreneur one day a week.
+The second scientist we speak to is Professor Peter Rem, the head of Resources & Recycling Section in the Faculty of Civil Engineering and Geosciences at Delft University of Technology.

 Professor Peter Rem is no stranger to start-ups.
 His lab at Delft University of Technology (TU Delft) has spawned six spin-off companies, hosted four more that were founded by students, and even offers entrepreneurs from outside access to their facilities and expertise.
 That is no coincidence.
 Peter passionately believes that he and his fellow academics have a duty to deliver for society: not just knowledge and graduates but real-world applications that are commercially viable.
 “For every euro that society invests in R&D, we should return €100 in (additional) GDP”, he states.
 That means thinking big, thinking outside-in, and thinking of yourself, your expertise, and your facilities as public resources that should be put towards achieving that goal.